jduchateau/GRAPE/docs/start.md

 ### Running RML mappings

-We can check the mappings by running them with an RML Engin.
+You can check the mappings by running them with an RML Engin.

 To run the mappings, right-click on the document in the logical view and select **Modify Run Configuration...**.
 In the dialogue, change the working directory to the one containing the data files, then **Run** the configuration from the upper right corner or ++shift+f10++.